Run a highly-available deployment

 - Several server instances, each identical and stateless — any instance can serve any request.

 - A load balancer in front of them, spreading traffic and routing around an instance that goes down.
-It fronts both the web/API port and the gRPC endpoint collectors connect to.
+It fronts the single HTTP port that serves the web UI, the API, and the collector control channels.

 - A shared MongoDB database, run as a replica set, holding the fleet state every instance reads and writes.